uit-no/research-software.uit.no/content/about.md

 and enjoys supporting multi-disciplinary research.
 He now works as part of [NRIS](https://documentation.sigma2.no/) at the University of Tromsø, Norway, and leads the [CodeRefinery](https://coderefinery.org) project.
-These days mostly programming in Python and Rust and JavaScript but has spent many years with Fortran and C(++).
+These days mostly programming in Python, Rust, and JavaScript but has spent many years with Fortran and C(++).

 {{ enddiv() }}